DomenicoTanzarella/predictingEuro24winner/README.md

 #### Results
 The model with the best accuracy and f1-score will be deployed for the Euro 2024 predictions.

-In my case Logistic Regression was the best performing mode, and according to it Spain will win Euro2024, which is a result that matches common sense despite Spain not being ranked the highest in the FIFA ranming system.
+In my case DecisionTreeClassifier was the best performing mode, and according to it Spain will win Euro2024, which is a result that matches common sense despite Spain not being ranked the highest in the FIFA ranming system.

 #### Outline of project